Jovan11111/MastermindGame/README.md

 # Mastermind Game
 This repository contains a Mastermind game implemented in JavaScript.
 The game features a user-friendly interface for playing Mastermind, understanding the rules, and exploring an algorithm that solves Mastermind puzzles.
 The project includes several pages to provide a comprehensive user experience.

-The game is deployed on my github pages: [https://jovan11111.github.io/MastermindGame/](https://jovan11111.github.io/MastermindGame/)
+The game is deployed: https://beamish-horse-5d7d76.netlify.app/

 ## Features
 Play Mastermind: Users can play the classic Mastermind game with an intuitive interface.